vb/lazyframe/README.md

 ### `lazyload`

-Set this to true if you want all API calls and local images to be loaded on page load (instead of when the element is in view).
+Set this to `false` if you want all API calls and local images to be loaded on page load (instead of when the element is in view).

 ### `onLoad`